 When a fee assistance space becomes available for your child(ren), you will be notified via email regarding the next steps in the application and eligibility process.
 Please DO NOT submit or upload any supporting application documents to your fee assistance account until you have received an offer email.
 Supporting documentation for proof of eligibility may vary by family.
 Below is a list of commonly required documentation:

 - Self Certification Form for children listed on the application (children eligible for fee assistance must be living in the same household of the Marine Sponsor and be listed as a legal dependent in the sponsor’s DEERS.
 Fee assistance programs are provided for children ages birth through 12 years).

-- Spouse/Non-Military Parent information (applies to unmarried parents living in the same household, or parents sharing custody of the children) If the Spouse/Non-Military Parent is employed, one month’s worth of pay stubs with verification that they are working a minimum of 32 hours per week.
+- Spouse/Non-Military Parent information – (applies to unmarried parents living in the same household, or parents sharing custody of the children) If the Spouse/Non-Military Parent is employed, one month’s worth of pay stubs with verification that they are working between 16-40 hours per week.
 If they are unable to provide pay stubs due to recent employment, please have their supervisor complete the Employment Verification Form for a 60 day approval period, while we wait for the spouse/non-military parent to submit one month’s worth of their pay stubs.